Updated 6 September 2018

-Former head of the UK IPSA, Andrew McDonald, has also commented
+Former UK IPSA head, Andrew McDonald, has commented

 on the dominant purpose test, suggesting that deciding the dominant purpose

 of travel could be difficult in practice.
-McDonald also noted that consistency
+McDonald has also noted that

 On 22 June 2017 the Remuneration Tribunal announced its

 decision to increase remuneration by two per cent for public offices in its

 jurisdiction, with effect from 1 July 2017.
 This includes the base salary of MPs.